Frequently Asked Questions

 What would risk me out of midwifery care?

 A variety of factors may risk you out of midwifery care.
-Factors such as twin pregnancy, high blood pressure, preeclampsia, gestational diabetes, etc. are all reasons to see an OB for higher level care.
+Factors such as twin pregnancy, high blood pressure, preeclampsia, gestational diabetes, polyhydramnios, oligohydramnios, drop in fetal heart rate during labor, seizure or history of seizures are all reasons to see an OB for higher level care.
 We will assess risk during a phone consult.

 What if there is an emergency?

-Licensed midwives in the state of Florida are extensively trained and educated for every possible emergency.
+Licensed midwives are extensively trained and educated for every possible emergency.
 Licensed midwives have a protocol for all obstetrical emergencies and are prepared to act upon them.
 The many medications, supplies, equipment, skills and knowledge that are brought to each birth allow midwives to handle many emergencies smoothly at home, and know when to transport to the closest hospital.
-Emergency hospital transfers are typically facilitated via EMS
+Emergency hospital transfers are typically facilitated via EMS and the midwife transfers with you.

 Does the midwife transfer with me to the hospital in labor?